knackwurstking/picow-led-microcontroller/NOTE.md

 ## Binary Communication Table

-> First byte will be the command and the second byte the data length
+> First byte will be the command, and the second byte the data length

 **config** commands in range from `0x01` -- `0x20`
 **info** commands in range from `0x21` -- `0x40`